 |Default file extension for .m3u file type:

-MP3 songs playlist file
+MP3 songs playlist files

 It was originally implemented in Winamp, although it is now supported by many applications, including VLC media player, XMMS, foobar2000, JuK, RealPlayer, Windows Media Player, iTunes, QuickTime Player, Yahoo!
 Music Engine, JetAudio, RokuLabs SoundBridge, Spider Player, and PlayStation Portable.

 The locations can be either absolute or relative local pathnames (e.g., “C:\My Music\Chanson.mp3” or “Chanson.mp3”) or they can be URLs.
-The file can also include comments, prefaced by the “#” character.
+The files can also include comments, prefaced by the “#” character.
 In extended M3U, “#” also introduces extended M3U directives.

 The unicode version of M3U format is M3U8 format, it can include UTF-8 unicode characters.